TorMechia/infiniteawdr/README.md

 ## infiniteawdr
-A Python project which aims to allow for the automatic creation of randomized AI only games in Advanced Wars: Days of Ruin via input scripts to an emulator.
+A Python project which aims to allow for the automatic creation of randomized AI only games in Advanced Wars: Days of Ruin via input scripts to an emulator (MelonDS).

 In retrospect, many of the design decisions herein were poorly planned.

-This was created largely as a practice project for learning Git and Python, as such, everything  within this repository is horrendous.
-It is very unlikely anyone other than me will ever find use for this, but here it is anyway.
+Note that this was created largely as a practice project for learning Git and Python; as such, most of this project's design is... nonideal.

 Game ends are detected by open-cv and screenshots, then inputs are completed via AHK.

 This implementation only supports four player maps, though this could be changed.

 The map and CPU COs are randomized each game.
-Randomly selected COs automatically perfer to be placed on their own team, but aren't guarnteed placement on it ("soft sorted"), so that CO combinations remain random.
-Two of the same CO are not possible in one game.
+Randomly selected COs automatically perfer to be placed on their "correct" team color, but are not guarnteed placement on it ("soft sorted").
+This allows each CO to have the correct color most of the time, while maintaining that the exact COs in each match is completely random.
+The only restriction placed on random CO selection is that no two teams can have the same CO.
+The CO selection option of "No CO" is ignored.

 ## Future additions?
 * Implementation of other CPU count games (i.e. two-player and four-player)